harshals/incremental-search-keywords/README.md

 - `keys`: This option allows you to provide a list of keys to extract from the input if the input is an object.
 The default is null, meaning all keys are considered.

+- `omit`: This option allows you to provide a list of keys to omit from the input if the input is an object.
+The default is an empty array, meaning no keys are omitted by default.
+In case both keys and omit are present, keys takes priority

 - `asItIs`: This option allows you to specify an array of words that should be included in the output without modification, regardless of other filtering options such as `skipDigits`, `skipSpecialCharacters`, or `skipStopWords`.
 This is useful for ensuring specific keywords or phrases are always included in the extracted results.
 The default is an empty array, meaning no words are included as-is by default.

 Here's an example of how to override the default options: